dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 This evolution is not instantaneous, requiring the patient passage of time to unfurl its transformative magic, yet diligent training and profound introspection can hasten its pace, unlocking untold potential within.
 So it begins, the Apotheosis.

+**Pioneer of the Stars (Type-Moon)**

+Cost: 10 SP

+A unique Skill granted to those who served as turning points in humanity's history.
+It bestows the ability to transform what's deemed _"impossible"_ into a possibility—_"events that can be realized."_
+Strictly speaking, this power does not directly produce results on its own.
+But rather, lets you break through the perceived limits of whatever you set your focus on, enabling you to glimpse a future where the impossible becomes attainable.
+Even conceptual impossibility isn't exempt; as the Skill opens a path for you to escape inevitability itself, creating a chance—however slim—for success in any endeavor, so long as you have the will and put in the effort to pursue it.

+With enough dedication, this Skill allows for feats such as attaining immense magical prowess despite having access to limited magical energy, or bringing knowledge that should lie far outside the reaches of humanity down to a level anyone can understand, etc.

+# World/Location Powers

+## Foundation

+**Base Building Game**
+Cost: 30 SP

+You have been granted a base-building system to establish your dominion.
+You begin with a castle and two workers.
+The castle serves as your primary base and can be customized in both style and decoration to match your preferences.
+Your workers are Golems, capable of constructing various mundane and supernatural buildings, crafting magical equipment and consumables, or gathering resources.

+At the start, you can construct the following buildings:
+Resource Center – Produces common resources such as different types of stone, wood, minerals, and metals.
+Farm – Generates crops and animal products.
+Recruitment Center – Allows you to summon or induct others as units under your control.
+Those under your rule gain a weaker version of the Gamer System.
+Training Center – Enables your units to train, acquire new skills, and enhance their abilities at an accelerated rate.
+Research Center – Facilitates the discovery of new technologies and magic, as well as the ability to transfer your knowledge directly to chosen individuals.
+Exploration Portal – Grants access to resource-rich but dangerous locations where rare materials can be obtained.
+Mission Hall – Provides missions for your units to complete, yielding various rewards.
+Production Center – Supports raw material processing, equipment creation and repair, and the production of additional workers.
+Guard Tower – A defensive structure that fires projectiles at hostile enemies.
+Wall – Supernaturally reinforced barriers designed to keep out invaders.

+Each building enhances the efficiency of its respective activities tenfold.
+For example, a farm will produce ten times the output of a normal farm of the same size in just one-tenth of the time, while training and research centers dramatically accelerate their respective processes.
+As you gather resources, you can upgrade your castle, unlocking additional building types as well as allowing existing buildings to be upgraded to a higher level.
+Upgraded buildings besides further improvement of their efficiency boost can also unlock new functions.
+For example, advanced farms and resource centers can produce rare or exotic materials.
+However, the level of your castle determines the maximum level your buildings can reach.
+Higher-level structures require more resources, including rare and exotic materials, for both construction and upgrades.
+Like your units, you also have access to a weaker version of the Gamer System.
+However, if you possess the full Gamer System ability or any similar RPG-based power, such as Falna, you can bestow that system upon your units instead.

+*Faithful Civilization*
+Required: Sovereign Domain
+Required: Path to Divinity
+Required: Lucid Conjuration

+Congratulation!
+Your guarantee to become a God, your ability to dictate laws in your owned lands, and the newfound sapience of your units have resulted in the Base Building Game power being boosted!
+Now, instead of only building a town that you rule, you can build a whole civilization.
+This civilization will always worship you, resulting in Path to Divinity’s growth being boosted enough that you get a Divine Domain right at the start!
+However, this domain will be restricted to Street-Tier level like if gotten with Fragmented Divinity (In fact, just use the rules of how that works to choose your domain.).
+You can also bestow permanent blessings on a certain amount of individuals, starting at 5 individuals.
+To be able to bless more individuals, you will have to make the next jump for your civilization, aka: Tribe to Small Town, Small Town to Town, Town to Large Town, Large Town to Small City, etc. Each stage will grant you 5 more “Blessing Slots”.
+Keep in mind however that those blessed individuals can only have up to 3 different blessings each.
+Sovereign Domain is also boosted, resulting in the amount of time needed to claim a territory being reduced to a week as long as you are the one that holds the majority of the territory.

+There are a few more buildings you can build now, those are:
+Church: This building boosts the Faith you gain from your worshiper that goes there.
+Graveyard: This building lets those who died still contribute a small amount to your Faith need as long as those individuals are buried there.
+Holy Order: This Building lets you recruit a Paladin or Priest; Paladins are guards or combatants that can use a portion of your domain for combat while Priests are the same except for more support/healing needs.

 # Bottom